Bounding the rotating wave approximation for coupled harmonic oscillators: Introduction

-After many decades of development and applications of this important tool, its study is still an active area of research since it can be used to shed light into complex but interesting dynamics \cite{Zeuch:Hassler:2020}.
-Regardless of the successes achieved so far, limitations \cite{Schek:Sage:1979,Berlin:Aliaga:2004,Jing:Lu:2009,Fleming:Cummings:2010,Spiegelberg:Sjoqvist:2013,Cardenas:Teizeira:2017} as well as potential issues \cite{Ford:OConnell:1997,Fleming:Cummings:2010,Jorgensen:Wubs:2022} have been also pointed out and studied.
-For these reasons, improving our understanding of this area of quantum dynamics remains of current relevance.

 Coupled quantum harmonic oscillators are the paramount tool for studying systems of interacting bosonic degrees of freedoms.
-Applications range across the most diverse fields of physics, from quantum optics \cite{Mandel:Wolf:1995} and quantum information \cite{quantuminfo}, to particle-creation phenomena predicted by quantum field theory in curved spacetime \cite{Birrell:Davies:1984}, such as the Hawking \cite{Hawking:1974} and Unruh effect \cite{Unruh:1976}.
+Applications range across the most diverse fields of physics, from quantum optics \cite{Mandel:Wolf:1995} and quantum information \cite{quantuminfo}, to particle-creation phenomena within quantum field theory in curved spacetime \cite{Hawking:1974,Unruh:1976,Birrell:Davies:1984}.
 Dynamics of interacting harmonic oscillators allow for analytical solutions in the case of \textit{linear dynamics}, i.e., the dynamics induced by Hamiltonians that are quadratic in the quadrature operators \cite{Adesso:Ragy:2014,Serafini:2017}.
-While linear dynamics enjoys full understanding at the price of limited scope of applicability, such as the restriction to Gaussian states and the use of the \textit{covariance matrix formalism} \cite{Adesso:Ragy:2014}, nonlinear dynamics brings a richer yet more elusive type of phenomena to the table.
-Analytical understanding within the latter category has been achieved for some particular cases, such as that of optomechanics \cite{Bose:Jacobs:1997,Bruschi:Xuereb:2018,Schneiter:Qvarfort:2020,Qvarfort:Serafini:2020}, and efforts are underway to tackle nonlinear dynamics systematically with the aim of gaining full analytical understanding \cite{Bruschi:Xuereb:2024}.
+While linear dynamics enjoys full understanding at the price of limited scope of applicability, such as the restriction to Gaussian states and the \textit{covariance matrix formalism} \cite{Adesso:Ragy:2014}, nonlinear dynamics brings a richer yet more elusive type of phenomena to the table \cite{Bose:Jacobs:1997,Bruschi:Xuereb:2018,Bruschi:2020,Schneiter:Qvarfort:2020}, which are currently being investigated \cite{Bruschi:Xuereb:2024}.